Adam-0203/coding-challenges/HuffmanEncoder/readme.md

 3. **Code Assignment**: Traverse the tree to assign **unique binary codes** to each character.
 4. **Encoding**: Replace each character in the input text with its corresponding binary code to generate compressed data.
 5. **Decoding**: Read the binary stream and traverse the Huffman tree to reconstruct the original text.

+To test the code, you can run the `Main` class located in the `src/main/java/huffman/algorithm/` folder.